What steps should one follow when he/she arrives at the border station with imported goods?

 When one has imported goods from a country or countries that are a party to a bilateral, regional or global trade agreement with Malawi, depending on the terms of the agreement, his/her goods may enjoy preferential rates of duty.
 However, this will not apply where the conditions or terms of the agreement are not met in full e.g. production of a valid Certificate of Origin.

-Contact the nearest Customs office for the tariff classification.
+Contact the nearest Customs office or a clearing agent office for the tariff classification.

 What is a personal rebate?

 This is a personal allowance that is granted to a returning resident who is importing goods into the country for personal use only.
-The personal rebate is currently at K300, 000.
+The personal rebate is currently at K750, 000.00 (refer the Malawi Gazette Supplement dated 1st March 2023 – Govt Notice No 8).

 Who is entitled to a personal rebate?